AstickDutta/E-Commerce-Site/README.md

 - Make sure the user exist
 - Get order id in request body
 - Make sure the order belongs to the user
+- Make sure that only a cancellable order could be canceled.
+Else send an appropriate error message and response.
 - __Response format__
   - _**On success**_ - Return HTTP status 200.
 Also return the updated order document.
 The response should be a JSON object like [this](#successful-response-structure)
   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)

 ## Testing
-- To test these apis create a new collection in Postman named Project 3 products Management
+- To test these apis create a new collection in Postman named Project 5 Shopping Cart
 - Each api should have a new request in this collection
 - Each request in the collection should be rightly named.
 Eg Create user, Create product, Get products etc
 - Each member of each team should have their tests in running state